 \subsection{Blockchain as a Governance Ecosystem}

 In our instantiation, we leverage blockchain smart contracts in order to realize the \Compo{governance ecosystem}.
-Transparency, distribution, and immutability are the key features that make such a technology highly suitable for our needs.
-The DecentralTrading implementation leverages the \Compo{Ethereum blockchain} platform hosting several interconnected smart contracts. \Compo{Node}s of the decentralized environment, that are equipped with confidential Ethereum public and private keys, sign authenticate transactions that generate the execution of smart contract functions.
+Transparency, distribution, and immutability are the key features that make this technology highly suitable for our needs.
+The DecentralTrading implementation leverages the \Compo{EVM blockchain} platform hosting several interconnected smart contracts. \Compo{Node}s of the decentralized environment that are equipped with confidential blockchain public and private keys, sign authenticate transactions that generate the execution of smart contract functions.
 Processes that involve data exchange between \Compo{node}s and smart contracts are supported by blockchain oracles.

-We implemented the smart contracts running in the Ethereum platform using the Solidity programming language\footnote{\url{https://docs.soliditylang.org/en/v0.8.17/}.
-Accessed: \today}.
+We implemented the smart contracts using the Solidity programming language\footnote{\url{https://docs.soliditylang.org/en/v0.8.17/}.
+Accessed: \today.}.
 The smart contracts have been deployed in a local environment powered by the Ganache tool\footnote{\url{https://trufflesuite.com/ganache/}.
-Accessed: \today} which enables the execution of a local blockchain replicating the Ethereum protocol and supporting the generation of transactions for testing purposes.
+Accessed: \today.} which enables the execution of a local blockchain replicating the Ethereum protocol and supporting the generation of transactions for testing purposes.
 In the following, we present the implementation details regarding the \Compo{DTindexing} and \Compo{DTobligations} smart contracts that fulfill the functionality of the \Compo{resource indexing} and \Compo{policy governance} components respectively.